openshift/installer/Documentation/tutorials/installing-tectonic.md

 The final step in creating your Kubernetes cluster is to boot your cluster.

-**Start Kubernetes**
+**Start Installation**

-The Start Kubernetes screen displays cluster creation in process.
+The Start Installation screen displays cluster creation in process.

-When Starting AWS CloudFormation and Starting Kubelet are complete, download the created assets, then open a new terminal window to send the final setup commands to your cluster node.
+* Terraform apply
+* Resolving subdomain DNS
+* Starting Tectonic console

-1. Click *Download Assets* to save your cluster assets locally.
+When Terraform apply and Resolving subdomain DNS are complete, click *Download Assets* to save your cluster assets locally.
+(These assets will be required if you wish to destroy your cluster in the future.)
-2. Open a terminal to run the commands shown on the installer's penultimate screen.
-3. Run
-   `ssh -i <path/keyfilename> <core@IP-ADDRESS> sudo systemctl start bootkube` Where `<path/keyfilename>` is the local path to your SSH key, and `<core@IP-ADDRESS>` is the IP address specified in the Tectonic Installer.
-4. Then run
-   `ssh <core@IP-ADDRESS> journalctl -u bootkube -f` Using the same `<core@IP-ADDRESS>` listed on your screen.

-When Kubernetes is fully launched, click *Next Step* to continue.
+When Starting Tectonic Console is complete, click *Next Step* to continue.

 Use the email address and password you used to create your Tectonic account to log in to the Console.